 Airbnb: Pros & Cons for Owners

-- 6 to 12% guest fees that may turn away potential renters
+- The 6 to 12% guest fees for renters is high

-- Hold owner money until guest checks in, funds are not delivered right at time of booking
+- Funds are not delivered to the owner at the time of booking

 TripAdvisor & Subsidiaries